 The idea seems to be to compete, at first at least, with Spotify which offers music but no video.
 This would distinguish Apple Music and give it something to offer in addition to same playlist of songs.

 As Apple negotiates with content providers it has suggested it might offer to share data on subscribers including how many watch a specific program and selected demographic data on subscribers.

 This would be a contrast with Netflix which does not share subscriber information – something that has been a source of contention for those who create the content seen on the service.

 Related: HIGHLIGHTS OF CES 2017

 In addition to the potential for an immediate and growing revenue stream there has also been speculation that Apple may be thinking long-term about adding original video content to Apple Music.

 Some have even suggested that perhaps the company might be able to create enough content to feed it’s long-rumored Apple TV streaming service.
-Hints of this strategy go back to Apple’s attempts to strike up a merger with Time Warner Inc. before Time Warner agreed to be acquired by AT&T Inc. (NYSE:TC)
+Hints of this strategy go back to Apple’s attempts to strike up a merger with Time Warner Inc. before Time Warner agreed to be acquired by AT&T Inc. (NYSE:TB)